 Try talking to your body.
 Tell it to RELAX!
 This can be most beneficial when you feel a tightening in one particular area, such as the knee, hip, or IT band.
 Direct your focus to that particular area and consciously help it relax.
 Our bodies are very obedient and will listen and respond when we give them focus.

-Try these Relaxation Exercises for Runners to get you on your way to becoming a more relaxed and tension-free runner.
+Be sure to try these Relaxation Exercises for Runners to get you on your way to becoming a more relaxed and tension-free runner.

 Other related articles and pages:

-Back to top of Learn How to Relax While Running
+Back to top of Learn How to Relax

 Return to Running Psychology